Chapter 33 : Stunned

-I shrieked embarrassingly loud as a particular loud boom made the ground tremble and dust crumble from the ceiling.
+I shrieked embarrassingly loud as a particularly loud boom made the ground tremble and dust crumble from the ceiling.
 Back glued to table, I tried my best to stifle the panicked tears blossoming in the corners of my eyes.
 It was dark enough.
 The last thing I needed was my vision getting even more blurred.

 Let’s see: I was sitting behind a table.
 Five minutes ago, the Dark Mark had appeared out of thin air, and now people were fighting for reasons I knew not.
-It didn’t necessarily mean anything big.
+It didn’t necessarily mean anything catastrophic.
 I mean, there had been cases before of petty criminals conjuring the Dark Mark to strike fear and create a little trouble.
 But...
 There had been nothing to this extent before.
 At the Ministry, no less.

 I focused my gaze on the wall in front of me.
 There was a brownish hole singed into the lavish wallpaper, wisps of smoke writhing around its edges and into the air.
 And something about this stupid, burnt hole (perhaps the overwhelming ugliness that is floral wallpaper?) made me snap out of it.
-I knew I faced no choice.
+I knew I faced no other choice.
 I couldn’t stay behind this table forever.
 I had to get up and help, submerge myself into the battle and hopefully find my friends.

 Two and a half...

 Two and six-eighths...